Seeeeeyo/Intelligent-Systems/Wolves/README.md

 javac WolvesApp.java
 java WolvesApp

-Your own Wolf implementations should be added to the same directory and implemented as part of the wolves directory to guarantee that the App can find them.
+Your own Wolves.Wolf implementations should be added to the same directory and implemented as part of the wolves directory to guarantee that the App can find them.

-You only need to adapt the Wolves.java file to (i) make it you your own Wolf classes and (ii) to select between limited or unlimited wolf movement.
+You only need to adapt the Wolves.java file to (i) make it you your own Wolves.Wolf classes and (ii) to select between limited or unlimited wolf movement.